prabhakar1234pr/facial-emotion-movie-recommender/README.md

 1. **Allow Camera Access**: Grant camera permissions when prompted by your browser
 2. **Take a Photo**: Click the camera button to capture your facial expression
-3. **View Results**: See your detected emotion with confidence scores
+3. **View Results**: See your detected emotion with confidence scores and AI insights
-4. **Get Recommendations**: Browse personalized movie suggestions based on your mood
+4. **Explore Movies**: Browse personalized movie recommendations with:
+   - High-quality posters
+   - Ratings and release dates
+   - Plot summaries
+   - AI-powered explanations for why each movie matches your mood
+   - Direct links to trailers

 ## 🧠 Model Architecture